Uttaradi Math

-Uttaradi Math is an important institution among the Madhvas and also deeply respected among the Vaishnavas and the other Hindus.
-Most of the Deshastha Madhvas and majority of Madhvas outside Tulu Nadu region are followers of this matha.
-Uttaradi Math has followers across Karnataka (outside Tulunadu region), Maharashtra, Andhra Pradesh, Telangana, Madhya Pradesh, Tamil Nadu and Bihar (especially Gaya) regions.
+Uttaradi Math is an important institution among the Madhvas and also respected among the Vaishnavas and the other Hindus.
+Most of the Deshastha Madhva Brahmins and majority of Madhvas outside Tulu Nadu region are followers of this matha.
+Uttaradi Matha has followers across Karnataka (outside Tulunadu region), Maharashtra, Andhra Pradesh, Telangana, Madhya Pradesh, Tamil Nadu and Bihar (especially Gaya) regions.

-The Uttaradi Math is one of the major Hindu monastic institutions that has historically coordinated monastic activities through satellite institutions in India, preserved Sanskrit literature and pursued Dvaita studies.
-The Uttaradi Math has been a library and a source of historic Sanskrit manuscripts.
-Along with other Hindu monasteries Sri matha has been active in preserving the Vedas, sponsoring students and recitals, Sanskrit scholarship, and celebrating the annual Madhva Jayanthi.
-The current peetadhipathi or the acharya holding the pontifical seat is Śrī Satyātma Tīrtha Mahaswāmiji, the 42nd Jagadguru in the spiritual succession of pontiffs of this matha.
+The Uttaradi Matha is one of the major Hindu monastic institutions that has historically coordinated monastic activities through satellite institutions in India, preserved Sanskrit literature and pursued Dvaita studies.
+The Uttaradi Matha has been a library and a source of historic Sanskrit manuscripts.
+Along with other Hindu monasteries, this matha has been active in preserving the Vedas, sponsoring students and recitals, Sanskrit scholarship, and celebrating the annual Madhva Jayanti.
+The current pithadhipati or the acharya holding the pontifical seat is Satyatma Tirtha, the 42nd Jagadguru in the spiritual succession of pontiffs of this matha.

 Etymology

-According to tradition, "Uttarādi" (Sanskrit: उत्तरादि) refers to "Lord Vishnu who lifts us from the cycle of Saṃsāra" and "Matha" (Sanskrit: मठ) refers to "cloister, institute" or temple for spiritual studies.
-It is the 494th name of Lord Vishnu in Vishnu Sahasranama.
+According to tradition, "Uttarādi" (Sanskrit: उत्तरादि) refers to "Vishnu who lifts us from the cycle of Saṃsāra" and "Matha" (Sanskrit: मठ) refers to "cloister, institute" or temple for spiritual studies.
+It is the 494th name of Vishnu in Vishnu Sahasranama.